tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 a continuous random variable equals some value is always zero [[11]].

 <p align="center"><img src="assets/distribution_plot_normal_weight_shade_middle.png" width="700" /></p>
-The continuous normal distribution can describe the distribution of the weight of adult males.
-For example, you can calculate the probability that a man weighs between 160 pounds and 170 pounds.

 #### Discrete Distribution

 Likewise, to understand the discrete distribution, a discrete random variable requires definition.
 A discrete random